Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kiama Downs has 68 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that together offer 219 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living just 105 meters from the nearest stop.
-Most residents commute outwards due to its residential nature, and cars remain the dominant mode of transportation at 97%.
-On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, a high proportion of residents, specifically 32.1%, work from home, possibly due to COVID-19 conditions.
+These stops are served by 13 different routes that together facilitate 219 weekly passenger trips.
+The accessibility of public transport in Kiama Downs is rated as excellent, with residents typically living just 105 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation, used by 97% of residents.
+On average, there are 1.8 vehicles per dwelling in Kiama Downs, which is higher than the regional average.

 Frequently Asked Questions - Transport